scorbetta/grogu/README.md

 - Generate C header files for Software development.

 ## Assumptions
-The released version of `grogu` works well in the following cases.
+The release version of `grogu` works well in the following cases.
 Any deviation from these assumptions must be explicitely supported; this is in charge of the user.

 - Target language is SytemVerilog;
-- The register map interface is AXI4 Lite with configurable address and data width;
+- The register map interface is AXI4 Lite with 32-bit data and 32-bit addresses;
 - The interface supports one single access at a time, either Write or Read;
-- There are 3 (three) types of registers: Read/Write registers (i.e., can be written and read by the Software), Read-only register (i.e., Software can read only) and Delta registers (a particular case of Read-only registers).
+- There are 3 (three) types of registers: Read/Write registers can be written and read by the Software, Read-only register can only be read by the Software and Delta registers are Read-only registers with an additional level interrupt line.

 ## Bundle
 `grogu` comes bundled with pre-verified design support files: